 For new investors, robo-advisors help by taking away the scary step of picking what to invest in.
 When you don't have to worry about the “right” allocation or the “right” investments, you can focus on saving money and getting it into your account.

-That's a huge positive and has resulted in a lot more saving than would otherwise happen.
+That's a huge positive and has resulted in a lot more savings than would otherwise happen.

 That said, the challenge will present itself as you transition into the middle game of investing.